apache/spark/docs/howto/write-logs.rst

 Not all configuration options are available from the ``airflow.cfg`` file.
 Some configuration options require that the logging config class be overwritten.
 This can be done by ``logging_config_class`` option in ``airflow.cfg`` file.
-This option should specify the import path indicating to a configuration compatible with :class:`logging.config.dictConfig`.
-If your file is a standard import location, then you should set a  :any:`PYTHONPATH` environment.
+This option should specify the import path indicating to a configuration compatible with :func:`logging.config.dictConfig`.
+If your file is a standard import location, then you should set a :envvar:`PYTHONPATH` environment.

 Follow the steps below to enable custom logging config class: